 Is Hell Burning Now?

 In Matthew 10:28, Jesus taught that the purpose of hell is to destroy both body and soul.
-Jesus said of the wicked, "thy whole body should be cast into hell."
-(Matt.
+Jesus said of the wicked, "thy whole body should be cast into hell" (Matt.
 5:30).
 When a person dies and is buried, their body remains in the ground until the resurrection.
-The souls of the wicked are not sent to hell upon death, because hell does not exist yet.
-Hell is created by God at the end of the age for the purpose of destroying the bodies and souls of the wicked.
+Therefore, they are not cast in hell fire until after the resurrection of damnation.
 This is proven by the fact that all those who were not resurrected with the righteous in the first resurrection, remain dead in their graves until the second resurrection:

 But the rest of the dead lived not again until the thousand years were finished...And I saw the dead, small and great, stand before God; and the books were opened...and the dead were judged...
 And whosoever was not found written in the book of life was cast into the lake of fire.
 (Rev. 20:5,12,15)

 The truth is, no one is in hell today because the judgment does not take place until the end of the Millennium:

 In Matthew 25:46 Jesus said the wicked would go into "everlasting punishment."
 This could be understood in one of two ways:

 In order to ascertain which is the correct interpretation, other Scriptures must be examined.
 There is not a single verse in the entire Old Testament about an eternally burning hell, but there are a number of passages which describe a fire that will annihilate the wicked:

 ...the wicked shall perish...into smoke they shall consume away.
 (Ps.
 37:20)